 Sugar-free, oil-free, gluten-free, dairy-free, fruit-filled, paleo—whatever your definition of a healthy birthday cake (and smash cake) fit for a first birthday, we’ve found a recipe you’ll love.
 Bonus: They taste good enough for grown-up guests.
-Read on for 20 first birthday ideas for healthy cakes that are both smashing and smashable.
+Read on for 18 first-birthday cake ideas that are both smashing and smashable.

 Blueberry Banana Ombre Cake